-B. Cancellations / substitutions
+C. Cancellations and substitutions

 Cancellations must be made in writing.
-Full refunds will be paid only if cancellations are received by Cullen International 14 days before the start of the training course/conference.
-For training courses, in case of cancellations within 14 days before the start of the training, a refund will also take place but an amount of 300 will be charged for administrative costs.
-If the delegate registers to a subsequent training course that takes places within one year from the date of the training four which the registration was cancelled, the amount of 300 will be deducted from the cost of that subsequent training course.
+Full refunds will be paid only if cancellations are received by Cullen International 30 days before the start of the training/ conference course.
+There will be no refund in case of cancellations within 30 days before the start of the training course.
 Delegate substitutions can be made at any time.
 They must be communicated to Cullen International before the start of the course.

-C. Non-attendance
+D. Non-attendance

-In the event of non-attendance, full training/conference fees will remain payable and no refunds will be paid.
+In the event of non-attendance, full training/conference fees will remain payable, and no refunds will be paid.

-D. Changes to programme, venue or date or format
+E. Changes to programme, venue or date or format

 Cullen International reserves the right to make changes to the programme, the venue, the presenters and the training format.
 Cullen International also reserves the right to cancel or re-schedule the training/ conference if there are insufficient participants.
-Delegates will be notified in good time and will be entitled to a refund of the fee if the training/conference is cancelled or is changed to a date which is not convenient for the delegate.
+Delegates will be notified in good time and will be entitled to a refund of the free if the training/conference is cancelled or is changed to a date which is not convenient for the delegate.
+In case the training course cannot be organised onsite, because of any event preventing the training organisation in a classroom format.
+Cullen International reserves the right to change the course format to an online course.
+Participants will be notified in due time.
+If the course is changed to an online format, Cullen International will not reimburse any travel or accommodation costs.
+It is strongly recommended that participants anculation.

-E. Invoicing and Payment conditions
+F. Invoicing and payment conditions

 Registrations will only be effective after payment receipt and payment must be done before the event takes place.
 Cullen International reserves the right to refuse attendance of a participant whose invoice has not been paid prior to the event.
 Cullen International also reserves the right to refuse registrations to members of organisations who had registered participants to previous events and not paid their invoices.
 The delegate shall provide, while registering to attend an event, all requested information necessary for the issue of the invoices.
-All invoices are payable in total, for the amount invoiced including the taxes stated on each invoice (VAT).
+All invoices are payable in total. for the amount invoiced including the taxes stated on each invoice (VAT).
 No withholding for tax or administrative reasons will be accepted.

-F. Data protection
+G. Data protection